semgrep/semgrep-docs/docs/release-notes/august-2024.md

 ### Added

 - Assistant Memories is now in public beta.
-Memories allows AppSec teams and developers to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
+Memories allows you to tailor Assistant's remediation guidance to your organization's standards and defaults on a per-project, per-rule basis.
-- Added the ability for Semgrep Assistant users to use their own OpenAI API key instead of Semgrep's.
-This allows users to have complete control over how OpenAI handles their data.
+- Added the ability for you to use your own OpenAI API key instead of Semgrep's.
+This allows you to have complete control over how OpenAI handles your data.
 - Added the ability to query for Assistant's remediation guidance via the [Findings API](https://semgrep.dev/api/v1/docs/#tag/Finding/operation/semgrep_app.core_exp.findings.handlers.issue.openapi_list_recent_issues).

 ## 🔐 Semgrep Secrets

 ### Changed

 - The Secrets findings page in Semgrep AppSec Platform has been updated to match those for Semgrep Code and Semgrep Supply Chain.
 - Secrets findings no longer display code snippets, even if the user has granted Semgrep code access.
 - Secrets is no longer self serve.
-To access Semgrep Secrets, users can contact their Semgrep account executive for a trial license.
+To access Semgrep Secrets, you can contact your Semgrep account executive for a trial license.

 ### Fixed

-- Fixed an issue that caused files ignored by Semgrep Code, but not Semgrep Secrets, failed to be scanned by Semgrep Secrets. <!-- SAF-1459 -->
+- Fixed an issue that caused files ignored by Semgrep Code, but not Semgrep Secrets, fail to be scanned by Semgrep Secrets. <!-- SAF-1459 -->

 ## 📝 Documentation and knowledge base